wintechis/blast/README.md

 * [Windows](https://crbug.com/507419): Requires Windows 10 version 1706 (Creators Update) or later.

 ### Saving & Loading
 Loading block programs requires BLAST to be hosted on a server.
 In addition, if you want to save block programs you'll need to create a directory that allows HTTP-PUT requests, see [here](https://github.com/wintechis/wilde13/blob/master/FAQ.md#how-can-i-create-a-read-write-linked-data-server-based-on-the-apache-http-server) for instructions.

+### Customizing BLAST
+The BLAST library allows developers to customize its output method to adapt to their own UI.
+See [integration.md](./integration.md) for detailed information on how to do this.

 ### Building
 In order to build BLAST yourself, follow these steps: